Edit an already launched study

 Edit an already launched study (Unmoderated)

 • Edits can't be made while the study is live and collecting data.
-See Make change (Moderated studies) below for the exception.
+See Edit an already launched study (Moderated) below for the exception.

 • Manually stop the study to make changes at any stage.